tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US150_GetFamilyMemberProfileV2.md

 class VATNumber <<ValueObject>> {
 }

-class Family <<Entity>> <<Root>> {
-}

-class RegistrationDate <<ValueObject>> {
-}
+GetFamilyMemberProfileController -r--> Application : application GetFamilyMemberProfileController ..> GetFamilyMemberProfileService GetFamilyMemberProfileController ..> ProfileDTO

-CreateFamilyController -d-> Application : application CreateFamilyController .r> CreateFamilyDTO CreateFamilyController .r> AddPersonDTO CreateFamilyController -d---.> CreateFamilyService
+GetFamilyMemberProfileService --> Application : application

-CreateFamilyService -u-> Application : application CreateFamilyService .u> CreateFamilyDTO CreateFamilyService .u> AddPersonDTO CreateFamilyService --.l--> FamilyRepository CreateFamilyService .r> PersonRepository CreateFamilyService -d-.> FamilyID
-CreateFamilyService -down-.> Email
-CreateFamilyService -down-.> Address
-CreateFamilyService -d-.> BirthDate
-CreateFamilyService -d-.> PhoneNumber
-CreateFamilyService -d-.> Name
-CreateFamilyService -d-.> VATNumber
-CreateFamilyService -d-.> RegistrationDate

-FamilyRepository *--l-- "0..*" Family
+GetFamilyMemberProfileService ..> PersonRepository

-PersonRepository *--d--- "0..*" Person
+PersonRepository *-- "1..*" Person

-Family -down-> "1" Email : admin
-Family -down-> "1" RegistrationDate : registrationDate
-Family -down-> "1" FamilyID : id
+Person ..> ProfileDTO

-Person -u--> "1" FamilyID : family
+Person --> "1" Email : id
-Person -u--> "1" Email : id
+Person --> "0..*" Email : otherEmails
-Person -u--> "1" Address : address
+Person --> "1" Address : address
-Person -u--> "1" BirthDate : birthDate
+Person --> "1" BirthDate : birthDate
-Person -up--> "0..1" PhoneNumber : phoneNumber
+Person --> "0..*" PhoneNumber : phoneNumber
-Person -up--> "1" Name : name
+Person --> "1" Name : name
-Person -up--> "1" VATNumber : vatNumber
+Person --> "1" VATNumber : vatNumber

+ProfileDTO -u-> Email
+ProfileDTO -u-> Address
+ProfileDTO -u-> BirthDate
+ProfileDTO -u-> PhoneNumber
+ProfileDTO -u-> Name
+ProfileDTO -u-> VATNumber

 @enduml
 ```

 ## 3.3.
 Functionality Use

-The CreateFamilyController creates a new CreateFamilyService object using a createFamilyDTO, a addPersonDTO and the
+The GetFamilyMemberProfileController creates a new GetFamilyMemberProfileService using the Application.
-application.
-The CreateFamilyService will create all the necessary value objects to create the family and administrator.
+The GetFamilyMemberProfileService will invoke the Application to retrieve the PersonRepository.
-The CreateFamilyService will invoke the Application to retrieve the PersonRepository and FamilyRepository.
+The PersonRepository will use the GetPersonByID method to find the person whose profile we want to return.
-The CreateFamilyService will invoke the FamilyRepository to create a familyID and then a Family.
-The CreateFamilyService will invoke the PersonRepository to create the Person object for the administrator,
+The Person will then create a ProfileDTO containing all the data required for the user story (Name, Address,
-providing the email from the admin is unique.
-If it isn't, the previously created Family will be deleted.
-The CreateFamilyController will then return a true or false response depending on the sucess or insuccess
-of creating the Family and administrator.
+BirthDate, VATNumber, PrimaryEmail and any other Emails or PhoneNumbers)
+It will then return the ProfileDTO all the way back to the  GetFamilyMemberProfileController.

 ## 3.4.
 Sequence Diagram